CanDIG/canarie_rdm_2018/text/04_project_plan.md

 Maintenance and Support Plan
 ============================

-> Outline your maintenance and support plan for the proposed software post CANARIE funding.
-Include your plans for:
->
-> operations
-> software maintenance
-> providing user support
-> extending / adding functionality
-> facilitating adoption by new users

-CHORD services will be integrated into CanDIG, a four-year CFI cyberinfrastructure project which completed its first annual project update in April 2018 and funding anticipated to continue until April 2021.
+CHORD services will be integrated into CanDIG, a four-year CFI cyberinfrastructure project which completed its first annual project update in April 2018 and with funding anticipated to continue until April 2021.
 CanDIG is already supporting two national precision oncology projects, with additional projects being discussed as more and more projects have both privacy and national data availability needs, and we hope to continue to obtain development and maintenance funding beyond 2021.

+The CanDIG project will take over responsibility for software maintenance, extending and adding functionality, and outreach to new users.
+The CanDIG project will also search for funding for hardware and operations support for CHORD sites, as well as pursuing other opportunities (for example, Compute Canada RPPs, although the publishing of significant amount of raw data would be in excess of what would normally be available).

+The individual CHORD sites will be responsible for their own operations, with the CanDIG project coordinating discussions between CHORD sites and developing shared policies and operational best practices.
+User support will be provided first by the individual CHORD site.
+CanDIG sites will stand up initial CHORD sites, likely for processed data only due to storage constraints.

 Intellectual Property